auwsmit/vim-active-numbers/README.md

 Example: `:ActiveNumbersIgnore | set nu nornu` to have persistent, non-relative line numbers in the current window.

-Another example: `tabdo windo ActiveNumbersIgnore!` to stop ignoring all windows.
+Another example: `:tabdo windo ActiveNumbersIgnore!` to stop ignoring all windows.

 ### Excluded Filetypes